WordPress/gutenberg/docs/contributors/code/testing-overview.md

 npm test
 ```

 Linting is static code analysis used to enforce coding standards and to avoid potential errors.
 This project uses [ESLint](http://eslint.org/) and [TypeScript's JavaScript type-checking](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html) to capture these issues.
 While the above `npm test` will execute both unit tests and code linting, code linting can be verified independently by running `npm run lint`.
-Some JavaScript issues can be fixed automatically by running `npm run lint-js:fix`.
+Some JavaScript issues can be fixed automatically by running `npm run lint:js:fix`.

 To improve your developer workflow, you should setup an editor linting integration.
 See the [getting started documentation](/docs/contributors/code/getting-started-with-code-contribution.md) for additional information.